solana-labs/solana/book/src/blocktree.md

 # Blocktree

-After a validator votes on a block, all blocks from that one on down to the genesis block form a linear chain with the familiar name blockchain.
-Until that vote, however, the validator must maintain all potentially valid chains, called *forks*.
+After a block reaches finality, all blocks from that one on down to the genesis block form a linear chain with the familiar name blockchain.
+Until that point, however, the validator must maintain all potentially valid chains, called *forks*.
 The process by which forks naturally form as a result of leader rotation is described in [fork generation](fork-generation.md).
-The *blocktree* data structure described here is how a validator copes with those forks until it is time to cast its vote and select one.
+The *blocktree* data structure described here is how a validator copes with those forks until blocks are finalized.

 The blocktree allows a validator to record every blob it observes on the network, in any order, as long as the blob is signed by the expected